bhoov/spacyface/README.md

 It is difficult to align such completely different tokenization schemes.
 Namely, there are a few strange behaviors that, while not desired, are intentional to create a simplified methods to aligned different tokenization schemes.
 These behaviors are listed below.

+- When a token exists as a part of a larger word, the linguistic information belonging to the larger word is bestowed on the token.
 - Multiple consecutive spaces in a sentence are replaced with a single space.
-- Many tokenizers insert special tokens (e.g., "[CLS]", "[SEP]", "[MASK]", "\<s\>") for certain functionalities.
-The metadata for all these tokens is assigned to `None`.
-- When a token exists as a part of a larger word, the linguistic information belonging to the larger word is bestowed on the token.
 - The English language is riddled with exceptions to tokenization rules.
 Sometimes, a punctuation is included in the middle of what is a single token (e.g., "Mr." or "N.Y.").
 Other times, contractions that look nothing like the words it combines (e.g., "ain't" looks nothing like "is not" or "am not" or "are not") create difficulties for aligning.
-To prevent these from being an issue, this repository replaces the exceptions to the language with their original "normalized" representations.
+To prevent these from being an issue, this repository replaces the exceptions to the language with their original "normalized" spacy representations.
+- Many tokenizers insert special tokens (e.g., "[CLS]", "[SEP]", "[MASK]", "\<s\>") for certain functionalities.
+The metadata for all these tokens is assigned to `None`.

 **Specific to GPT2**
 - Sometimes, GPT2 tokenization will include a space before a punctuation mark that should not have been there.
 For example, the tokenization of "Hello Bob." should be `["Hello", "ĠBob", "."]`, but it is instead `["Hello", "ĠBob", "Ġ."]` This has not had any notable effects on performance, but note that it is different from the way the original model was pretrained.
-Hidden representations may be slightly different.
+Hidden representations may also be slightly different than expected for terminating punctuation.

 ### Known Issues
 - A Spacy exception that is part of a `-`-delimited word (e.g. "dont-touch-me") will cause the meta tokenization to produce a different result from the tokenization strategy.
 See github issues for a more detailed description of this problem.

 ### Acknowledgements

-- Benjamin Hoover (IBM Research & MIT-IBM Watson AI Lab)
-- Hendrik Strobelt (IBM Research & MIT-IBM Watson AI Lab)
+- IBM Research & Harvard NLP
-- Sebastian Gehrmann (Harvard NLP)